Tech-Curriculums/Command-Line-Interface-101/CLI-101/Gitting-Started/README.md

 It's *free* -- you heard me!

-Notes, while it may take up to 10 minutes to load changes, it is usually instantaneous.
+Notes, while it may take up to 10 minutes to load changes, it is usually instantaneous :zap:.

 ### Topics: